 C++ Math fmax

-The function returns the maximum value between two numbers.
+The function provides the highest value among a pair of numbers.

 Conditions: